habibiSolus/PB-Telegram-Linkopener/README.md

 - Remove product from config and it skips the product
 - Send message to self on Telegram on successful open
 - Show latest version in startup
+- Advanced buttons section for pressing multiple buttons on alert.

 ## config.json configuration
 See config.json.sample for examples and new settings [here](config.json.sample)